johnvimalrajtb/sudoku/README.md

-#Suduko Solution
+#Sudako Solution

 ## Table of contents
 * [Input](#input)
 * [Algorithm](#algorithm)
 * [Setup](#setup)

 This assignment.py is python program to solve the given suduko Problem

-   The given problem or suduko board is hardcorded as input M*N multidimentional array.
+The given problem or sudako board is hardcorded as input M*N multidimentional array.

 ## Input
     Its is an array of [M][N]